itsarvindhere/heap/035. Divide Intervals into Minimum Number of Groups/Notes.md

 Then, we have [5,6].
 We see that it starts at "5" but the previous interval ends at "7" So there is an overlap.
 But, now comes the question of whether we should create a new group or put it in some existing group.

-We can see that [5,6] can go in the group which has [2,4] because the start value "5" is greater than the "right" value "4".
+We can see that [5,6] can go in the group which has [2,4] because the "left" value "5" is greater than the "right" value "4".
 In simple words, [5,6] starts after [2,4] ends.
 So these two do not overlap.

 Now, just think of a scenario where there are 1000s of intervals between [2,4] and [5,6] with which [5,6] overlaps.
 So how can we quickly find the interval with which [5,6] does not overlap?